 Her work in advocating for families with special needs children spans two decades and among other projects, she was a co-founder of Project DOCC – Delivery of Chronic Care.
 This medical education curriculum enabled healthcare professionals to walk in the footsteps of individuals with chronic illness and their families and was featured in Parade Magazine and the New York Times.
 Project DOCC was covered in “Women’s Day SALUTES” in Women’s Day Magazine, and in the section of “Women Who Make a Difference” in Family Circle Magazine.
 Through her role in Project DOCC, she was presented with the Parenting Leaders Award, from Parenting Magazine and The Parent Award from North Shore Child and Family Guidance Center in 2002.

-Additionally, she served five years on the Board of Directors of the Genetic Alliance, Washington, DC, and is a member of the Coalition of Genetic Fairness whose successful mission was lobbying to support the passage of the Genetic Information Nondiscrimination Act.
+Additionally, she served five years on the Board of Directors of the Genetic Alliance, Washington, DC, and was a member of the Coalition of Genetic Fairness whose successful mission was lobbying to support the passage of the Genetic Information Nondiscrimination Act in 2008.